+'''

 dladm rename-link net2 vboxnet1

+'''

-Now plumb all the interfaces using ifconfig vboxnetX plumb (where 'X' would be 1 in this case).
+Now plumb all the interfaces using ifconfig vboxnetX plumb, where 'X' would be 1 in this case.
 Once the interface is plumbed, it may be configured like any other network interface.
 Refer to the ifconfig documentation for further details.

-To make the newly added interfaces' settings persistent across reboots, you will need to edit the files /etc/inet/netmasks, and if you are using NWAM /etc/nwam/llp and add the appropriate entries to set the netmask and static IP for each of those interfaces.
-The VirtualBox installer only updates these configuration files for the one "vboxnet0" interface it creates by default.
+To make the settings for the newly added interfaces persistent across reboots, you will need to edit the files /etc/inet/netmasks, and if you are using NWAM /etc/nwam/llp and add the appropriate entries to set the netmask and static IP for each of those interfaces.
+The Oracle VM VirtualBox installer only updates these configuration files for the one "vboxnet0" interface it creates by default.

-9.18 Configuring the VirtualBox CoreDumper on Solaris hosts
+9.17 Configuring the Oracle VM VirtualBox CoreDumper on Oracle Solaris Hosts

-VirtualBox is capable of producing its own core files for extensive debugging when things go wrong.
-Currently this is only available on Solaris hosts.
+Oracle VM VirtualBox is capable of producing its own core files for extensive debugging when things go wrong.
+Currently this is only available on Oracle Solaris hosts.

-The VirtualBox CoreDumper can be enabled using the following command:
+The Oracle VM VirtualBox CoreDumper can be enabled using the following command:

+'''

 VBoxManage setextradata "VM name" VBoxInternal2/CoreDumpEnabled 1

+'''

-You can specify which directory to use for core dumps with this command:
+You can specify which directory to use for core dumps with this command, as follows:

+'''

-VBoxManage setextradata "VM name" VBoxInternal2/CoreDumpDir <path-to-directory>
+VBoxManage setextradata "VM name" VBoxInternal2/CoreDumpDir path-to-directory>

+'''

-Make sure the directory you specify is on a volume with sufficient free space and that the VirtualBox process has sufficient permissions to write files to this directory.
-If you skip this command and don't specify any core dump directory, the current directory of the VirtualBox executable will be used (which would most likely fail when writing cores as they are protected with root permissions).
+Make sure the directory you specify is on a volume with sufficient free space and that the Oracle VM VirtualBox process has sufficient permissions to write files to this directory.
+If you skip this command and do not specify any core dump directory, the current directory of the Oracle VM VirtualBox executable will be used.
+This would most likely fail when writing cores as they are protected with root permissions.
 It is recommended you explicitly set a core dump directory.

-You must specify when the VirtualBox CoreDumper should be triggered.
+You must specify when the Oracle VM VirtualBox CoreDumper should be triggered.
 This is done using the following commands:

+'''

 VBoxManage setextradata "VM name" VBoxInternal2/CoreDumpReplaceSystemDump 1 VBoxManage setextradata "VM name" VBoxInternal2/CoreDumpLive 1

+'''

-At least one of the above two commands will have to be provided if you have enabled the VirtualBox CoreDumper.
+At least one of the above two commands will have to be provided if you have enabled the Oracle VM VirtualBox CoreDumper.

-Setting CoreDumpReplaceSystemDump sets up the VM to override the host's core dumping mechanism and in the event of any crash only the VirtualBox CoreDumper would produce the core file.
+Setting CoreDumpReplaceSystemDump sets up the VM to override the host's core dumping mechanism and in the event of any crash only the Oracle VM VirtualBox CoreDumper would produce the core file.

 Setting CoreDumpLive sets up the VM to produce cores whenever the VM process receives a SIGUSR2 signal.
 After producing the core file, the VM will not be terminated and will continue to run.
-You can thus take cores of the VM process using:
+You can thus take cores of the VM process using the following command:

+'''

 kill -s SIGUSR2 <VM-process-id>

+'''

-Core files produced by the VirtualBox CoreDumper are of the form core.vb.<ProcessName>.<ProcessID>, for example core.vb.VBoxHeadless.11321.
+Core files produced by the Oracle VM VirtualBox CoreDumper are of the form core.vb.<ProcessName>.<ProcessIfor example core.vb.VBoxHeadless.11321.

-9.19 VirtualBox and Solaris kernel zones
+9.18 Oracle VM VirtualBox and Oracle Solaris Kernel Zones

-Solaris kernel zones on x86-based systems make use of hardware-assisted virtualization features like VirtualBox does.
-However, for kernel zones and VirtualBox to share this hardware resource, they need to co-operate.
+Oracle Solaris kernel zones on x86-based systems make use of hardware-assisted virtualization features like Oracle VM VirtualBox does.
+However, for kernel zones and Oracle VM VirtualBox to share this hardware resource, they need to cooperate.

-By default, due to performance reasons, VirtualBox acquires the hardware-assisted virtualization resource (VT-x/AMD-V) globally on the host machine and uses it until the last VirtualBox VM that requires it is powered off.
-This prevents other software from using VT-x/AMD-V during the time VirtualBox has taken control of it.
+By default, due to performance reasons, Oracle VM VirtualBox acquires the hardware-assisted virtualization resource (VT-x/AMD-V) globally on the host machine and uses it until the last Oracle VM VirtualBox VM that requires it is powered off.
+This prevents other software from using VT-x/AMD-V during the time Oracle VM VirtualBox has taken control of it.

-VirtualBox can be instructed to relinquish use of hardware-assisted virtualization features when not executing guest code, thereby allowing kernel zones to make use of them.
-To do this, shutdown all VirtualBox VMs and execute the following command:
+Oracle VM VirtualBox can be instructed to relinquish use of hardware-assisted virtualization features when not executing guest code, thereby allowing kernel zones to make use of them.
+To do this, shutdown all Oracle VM VirtualBox VMs and execute the following command: